MicrobialProteomics/CoMPaseD/docs/source/graphical_user_interface.md

-### Protease binning
+### Protein binning

 CoMPaseD is designed to compare the suitability of different proteases or combinations for detecting small proteins.
 Thus, proteins can be grouped by length using the **Protein size binning (aa)** setting, with protease scores calculated separately for each group.
-To this aim, protein length values are provided as a comma separated list, *e.g.* `0,70,99999` to create two bins: i) proteins up to 70 amino acids length, and ii) proteins between 71 and 99,999 amino acids length.
+To this aim, protein length values are provided as a comma-separated list, *e.g.* `0,70,99999` to create two bins: i) proteins up to 70 amino acids length, and ii) proteins between 71 and 99,999 amino acids length.
 *Parameter file: [Bins](params_bins)*

 An undetectable fraction of the proteins can also be specified for each protein group in the **Undetectable fraction (%)** field.
 This is particularly useful when working with databases containing *in-silico* predicted small open reading frames (sORFs), which are often not expressed *in vivo*.
 In such cases, a high undetectable fraction can compensate for the inherent bias against large proteins.
 Conversely, if the experiment involves enrichment of small proteins, the undetectable fraction for large proteins can be increased to reflect their depletion.
 *Parameter file: [Not_expressed_fraction](params_undetectable)*

-Protein groups can also be customized using user-defined annotations (e.g., cellular localization) by uploading tab-delimited annotation files in the [export tab](gui_export).
+Protein groups can also be customised using user-defined annotations (e.g. cellular localisation) by uploading tab-delimited annotation files in the [export tab](gui_export).
 These files must contain a column named **Identifier** corresponding to protein identifiers in the export tab and at least one column for protein grouping.